-Coventry University is committed to preparing you for your future career and aims to give you a competitive edge in the graduate job market.
-The university's Talent Team provides a wide range of support services to help you plan and prepare for your career.
+CU Scarborough is committed to preparing you for your future career and aims to give you a competitive edge in the graduate job market.
+CU Scarborough's Careers and Employability team provide a wide range of support services to help you plan and prepare for your career.

 Where our graduates work

 Many of our graduates ﬁnd employment as qualiﬁed nurses in the NHS with a growing emphasis on community settings, in acute hospitals, military nursing, in the private and independent healthcare sector, in private hospitals, nursing or care homes.
 As your career progresses a number of options may open to you for example as a lecturer or specialist practitioner, advanced nurse practitioner, consultant nurse or manager.

 How to apply